Curie (unit)

 Sample of cobalt-60 that emits 1 μCi (microcurie) of radioactivity; i.e. 37,000 decays per second.

 The curie (symbol Ci) is a non-SI unit of radioactivity originally defined in 1910.
 According to a notice in Nature at the time, it was to be named in honour of Pierre Curie, but was considered at least by some to be in honour of Marie Skłodowska-Curie as well, and is in later literature considered to be named for both.

-It was originally defined as "the quantity or mass of radium emanation in equilibrium with one gram of radium (element)", but is currently defined as 1 Ci = 3.7×10^10 decays per second after more accurate measurements of the activity of ^{226}Ra (which has a specific activity of 3.66×10^10 Bq/g).
+In 1910, it was originally defined as "the quantity or mass of radium emanation in equilibrium with one gram of radium (element)".
+In modern terms, 1 curie is the mass of Radon-222 in secular equilibrium with 1 gram of Radium-226.

+In 1964 was redefined as 1 Ci = 3.7×10^10 decays per second after more accurate measurements of the activity of ^{226}Ra (which has a specific activity of 3.66×10^10 Bq/g).

 In 1975 the General Conference on Weights and Measures gave the becquerel (Bq), defined as one nuclear decay per second, official status as the SI unit of activity.